Askannz/optimus-manager/README.md

 **Only Archlinux (plus derivatives like Manjaro) is supported for now.**
 Only Xorg sessions are supported (no Wayland).

 Supported display managers are : SDDM, LightDM, GDM.

-The program *might* still work with others but you have to configure them manually (see [this section](#my-display-manager-is-not-sddm-lightdm-nor-sddm)).
+optimus-manager *might* still work with other display managers but you have to configure them manually (see [this section](#my-display-manager-is-not-sddm-lightdm-nor-sddm)).

 The "why"
 ----------

 On Windows, the Optimus technology works by dynamically offloading rendering to the Nvidia GPU when running 3D-intensive applications, while the desktop session itself runs on the Intel GPU.

-However, on Linux, the Nvidia driver does not provide such offloading capabilities ([yet](https://devtalk.nvidia.com/default/topic/957981/linux/prime-render-offloading-on-nvidia-optimus/post/5276481/#5276481)), which makes it difficult to use the full potential of your machine while keeping a reasonable battery life.
+However, on Linux, the Nvidia driver does not provide such offloading capabilities ([yet](https://devtalk.nvidia.com/default/topic/957981/linux/prime-render-offloading-on-nvidia-optimus/post/5276481/#5276481)), which difficult for us to use the full potential of our machines without destroying their battery life.

 Currently, if you have Linux installed on an Optimus laptop, there are three methods to use your Nvidia GPU :

-- **Run your whole X session on the Intel GPU and use [Bumblebee](https://github.com/Bumblebee-Project/Bumblebee) to offload rendering to the Nvidia GPU.** While this mimic the behavior of Optimus on Windows, this is an unofficial, hacky solution with three major drawbacks : 1. a noticeable performance hit (because Bumblebee has to use your CPU to copy frames over to the display) 2. no support for Vulkan (therefore, it is incompatible with DXVK and any native game using Vulkan, like Shadow of the Tomb Raider for instance) 3. you will be unable to use any video output (like HDMI ports) connected to the Nvidia GPU, unless you have the open-source `nouveau` driver loaded to this GPU at the same time.
+- **Run your whole X session on the Intel GPU and use [Bumblebee](https://github.com/Bumblebee-Project/Bumblebee) to offload rendering to the Nvidia GPU.** While this mimic the behavior of Optimus on Windows, this is an unofficial, hacky solution with three major drawbacks : 1. a noticeable performance hit (because Bumblebee has to use your CPU to copy frames over to the display) 2. no support for Vulkan (therefore, it is incompatible with DXVK and any native game using Vulkan, like Shadow of the Tomb Raider for instance) 3. you will be unable to use any video output (like HDMI ports) connected to the Nvidia GPU, unless you have the open-source `nouveau` driver loaded to this GPU at the same time (or use some solution like intel-virtual-output).

 - **Use [nvidia-xrun](https://github.com/Witko/nvidia-xrun) to have the Nvidia GPU run on its own X server in another virtual terminal**.
-You have to keep two X servers running at the same time, which can be detrimental to performance.
-Also, you do not have acess to your normal desktop environment while in the virtual terminal of the Nvidia GPU, and in my own experience, the nvidia driver is prone to crashing when switching between virtual terminals.
+You still have to run two X servers at the same time, and you do not have acess to your normal desktop environment while in the virtual terminal of the Nvidia GPU.
+Also, in my own experience, desktop environments are prone prone to crashing when switching between virtual terminals while the nvidia driver is running.

 - **Run your whole X session on the Nvidia GPU and disable rendering on the Intel GPU.** This allows you to run your applications at full performance, with Vulkan support, and with access to all video outputs.
 However, since your power-hungry Nvidia GPU is turned on at all times, it has a massive impact on your battery life.
 This method is often called Nvidia PRIME, although technically PRIME is just the technology that allows your Nvidia GPU to send its frames to the built-in display of your laptop *via* the Intel GPU.